 Department of Theatre and Dance

-- National Association of Schools of Theatre – Musical Theatre (BFA), Speech and Theatre Education (BSEd), and Theatre (BA, BFA)
+- National Association of Schools of Theatre-Commission on Accreditation – Musical Theatre (BFA); Speech and Theatre Education (BSEd); Theatre (BA, BS, BFA)

-- Missouri Department of Elementary and Secondary Education – Speech and Theatre (BSEd), and Secondary Education/Speech and Theatre (MSEd)
+- Missouri Department of Elementary and Secondary Education – Speech and Theatre Education (BSEd)

-- Council for the Accreditation of Educator Preparation – Speech and Theatre (BSEd), and Secondary Education/Speech and Theatre (MSEd)
+- Council for the Accreditation of Educator Preparation – Speech and Theatre Education (BSEd)

 Program requirements and restrictions

 Students seeking a Bachelor of Fine Arts degree within the Theatre and Dance department may not use courses toward both the major requirements and the general education requirements.

 Students seeking a Bachelor of Arts degree in Theatre may not use courses toward both the major and the Fine Arts requirement.

 Dance concerts are presented annually as part of the cultural attractions available to the community.
 A faculty choreographed dance concert is presented each spring semester.
 Student choreographed studio programs are presented each semester, and advanced student work is selected for a full-fledged concert.
 Theatre productions often include dance as an integral element.
 Inertia Dance Company is the resident student organization which gives dance lecture-demonstrations and concert works to schools and groups throughout the geographic area.